Skip to main content

 Pancreas

-Acute Pancreatitis - Peter J. Fagenholz, MD
+Acute Pancreatitis - Yasmin Genevieve Hernandez-Barco, MD

-Recurrent/Chronic Pancreatitis: Evaluation and New Therapies - Steven D. Freedman, MD, PhD
+Recurrent-Chronic Pancreatitis – Evaluation and New Therapies - Steven D. Freedman, MD, PhD

 Update in Pancreatic Cancer - William R. Brugge, MD

-Billiary Tract
+Biliary Tract

 Gallstones, Gallbladder, and Biliary Tract Disease - Muthoka L. Mutinga, MD

-Cholangiocarcinoma - Sumera H. Rizvi, MBBS
+Cholangiocarcinoma - Sumera I. Ilyas, MD

 Special Topics